 For most craft, fishing boat motors of this type have a lot to offer.

-Even better, provide a separate fuel supply for each engine.
+Even better, provide an entirely separate fuel supply for each engine.
 A frequent reason for outboard engine failure is contaminated fuel gumming up the injectors, so if it's all coming from one tank it won't be long before the second engine gives up too.

 Here the complete installation is located low in the fishing boat's hull, with just the prop and a short section of shaft protruding from it.

-Usually found in heavy displacement craft, the low centre of gravity of this type of engine installation adds to the vessel's inherent stability.
+Usually found in heavier displacement craft, the low centre of gravity of this type of engine installation adds to the vessel's inherent stability.

 Its simplicity and ease of access makes routine maintenance and most repairs a straightforward affair.

-Fishing boat motors of this type will usually be marine diesel engines, which from a safety viewpoint in particular are are much better bet than a marinised petrol (gasoline) automobile engine.
+Fishing boat motors of this type will usually be marine diesel engines, which from a safety viewpoint in particular are a much better bet than a marinised petrol (gasoline) automobile engine.

 As you can see from the sketch, you now need a rudder.